 A HUB is a business that is formed for the purpose of making a profit and that is otherwise a legally recognized business organization under the laws of Texas.
 A HUB must be at least 51 percent owned by one or more persons who are economically disadvantaged due to their identification as members of certain groups.
-The groups include Black Americans, Hispanic Americans, Asian Pacific Americans, Native Americans, and Women.
+The groups include Black Americans, Hispanic Americans, Asian Pacific Americans, Native Americans, Service Disabled Veterans and Women.
 These individuals must have a proportionate interest and demonstrate active participation in the control, operation, and management of the business' affairs.
 A HUB must also have its principal place of business in the State of Texas.

 All businesses participating in the OAG's HUB Program must be certified by the Comptroller's Procurement and Support Services Division, the agency which oversees purchasing for the state.
 There is no fee to become certified as a HUB vendor.
 Certified HUBs are listed on a HUB database which is accessible to all state agencies.